-- Click the A^+ or A^- icon to enlarge or reduce the text size of the names of all the cross-references in the Cross Reference panel. - Click the ألا icon and select an option to specify the display order of the cross-references in the Cross Reference panel.
+- Click the $A^+$ or $A^-$ icon to enlarge or reduce the text size of the names of all the cross-references in the Cross Reference panel. - Click the (constant in the cross reference) in the cross-references in the cross reference panel.